rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Advanced Query on Log

 Realtime query an InsightIDR log.
-This will query individual logs for results
+This will query individual logs for results.
+Note a maximum of 500 results only will be returned from a single call, if all results are required for this query please use smaller timeranges

 ##### Input